 Annexes

-A Illustrations
+Annex A Illustrations

 INTRODUCTION

-** NEEDS UPDATING **

 This document details the requirements for the Visitor and Staff Graphical User Interfaces (GUI).
-This GUI has two distinct functions but is primarily to allow visitors to view the operation and state of pumps, valves and sensors in the Wimborne Model Town (WMT) River feature.
+This GUI is primarily to allow visitors to view the operation and state of pumps, valves and sensors in the Wimborne Model Town (WMT) River feature.
 Additionally, as a subsidiary function, this GUI is required to provide control of the system for privileged users, ie the WMT staff.
+This part of the GUI is called the Staff GUI.
 This development is intended to provide the following facilities:

 For Visitors: